vicramon/ember-tutorial/chapters/hello-world.md

 ## Add Ember Rails

 I am going to use [Ember Rails](https://github.com/emberjs/ember-rails) for this tutorial.
 It's stable and works great.
-I think [Ember Appkit Rails](https://github.com/dockyard/ember-appkit-rails) may eventually replace Ember Rails as the default Rails/Ember integration gem, but it's pre 1.0 right now so I'm going with Ember Rails for this tutorial.
+I think [Ember CLI](https://github.com/stefanpenner/ember-cli) may replace Ember Rails as the default Rails/Ember integration gem, but it's pre 1.0 right now so I'm going with Ember Rails for this tutorial.

 Add following gems to your Gemfile: